 The 40-yard dash is a sprint that can be run on any surface.
-Some prefer it to be run on artificial or real turf, whereas others prefer it to be run on a track.
-There is a difference in running speed and agility, depending on what terrain is chosen.
+Some prefer it to be run on artificial or real field turf, whereas others prefer it to be run on a track, as there is a difference in running speed and agility, depending on what terrain is chosen.

-Running the 40-yard dash on turf can be challenging if you are not wearing the correct shoes.
+Running the 40-yard dash on turf can also be challenging, even for professional football players, if you are not wearing the correct shoes.
 Track running shoes will not work well on turf, so you'll need to look for lightweight shoes with cleats.
 According to NFL Combine Workout, wearing the right type of shoes on the turf can help you run faster.

-At the time of publication, there is no information to state whether running the 40-yard dash on turf or track is quicker or better.
+At the time of publication, there is no information to state whether running the 40-yard dash on turf or synthetic track is quicker or better.
 However, the NFL states that running on a track or turf is faster than running on grass.

 April Khan is a medical journalist who began writing in 2005.
 She has contributed to publications such as "BBC Focus."
 In 2012, Khan received her Doctor of Public Health from the University of Medicine and Dentistry of New Jersey.
 She also holds an Associate of Arts from the Art Institute of Dallas and a Master of Science in international health from University College London.